buggsjr0/Threat-Hunting-Scenario---Tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-15.0.3.exe".
+Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows".
 Based on the logs returned, at `2026-01-07T01:56:30.689981Z`, an employee on the account 'Emp000555' ran the file `tor-browser-windows-x86_64-portable-15.0.3.exe` from their Downloads folder, using a command that triggered a silent installation.

 **Query used to locate event:**